 Envisioning a world where care is an integral part in the collective, creativity is sacred and healing is rooted in relationship with the self and others, we deeply resonate with Audre Lorde’s words that care is an act of resistance, and art a tool towards liberation.

-We invite you to join us in building relation-ships
+We invite you to join us in building relation-ships with ourselves, each other and our ancestors.

 A pulse beating towards remembering our return.